Fatdevil/GolfIQ-YOLO/README.md

 The UI currently calls the following endpoints: `/cv/mock/analyze`, `/cv/analyze`, `/cv/analyze/video`, and `/runs` (including `/runs/{id}` and `DELETE /runs/{id}`).

+### CV / Range tooling

+- Range Practice (beta) is available at `/range/practice`.
+It currently calls `/cv/mock/analyze` to show ball speed, carry, launch, side angle, and a running session summary with averages and dispersion.

 ### Calibration wizard

 * Open the **Calibration** tab in the web UI and upload a still image from your capture setup (keep the camera square to the target line for the cleanest scale).